On this page

 5. Roles and responsibilities

-5.2 Policy contact: The Chief Advancement Officer is responsible for the day-to-day implementation of this policy, acts as a primary point of contact for advice on fulfilling provisions relating to fundraising projects and for the management of donations.
+5.2 Policy contact: The Chief Advancement Officer is responsible for the day-to-day implementation of this policy, acting as a primary point of contact for advice on fulfilling provisions relating to fundraising projects and for the management of donations.

 6. Definitions